Sustainability

 Conducting E-learning to Promote the Active Participation of Women

 Women’s active participation e-learning was carried out in FY2020 with the aim of promoting proper understanding and cooperation among all employees and not just a targeted segment of participants.
 Easy-to-understand videos were streamed, which featured messages aimed at female employees, supervisors, and colleagues and which sought to raise awareness about unconscious bias and other topics.
-We conducted the e-learning again in FY2022 for those who had yet to participate.

 New Initiatives for Achieving Our Action Plan for Promoting Women’s Active Workplace Participation (MHLW)